Sep 19, 2022

-It’s a more secure and stable solution than shared hosting where you don’t get a dedicated server space.
+VPS is a more secure and stable solution than shared hosting where you don’t get a dedicated server space.
 However, it’s smaller-scale and cheaper than renting an entire server.

 VPS hosting is usually chosen by website owners who have medium-level traffic that exceeds the limits of shared hosting plans but still don’t need the resources of a dedicated server.

-VPS solutions usually offer more than one hosting plan.
+Virtual private server solutions usually offer more than one hosting plan.
 For instance, at Hostinger, we have six VPS plans to suit different business needs and let you scale your site seamlessly when you need more resources.

 A server is a computer on which your web host stores the files and databases needed for your website.
 Whenever an online visitor wants to access your website, their browser sends a request to your server and it transfers the necessary files through the internet.
 VPS hosting provides you with a virtual server that simulates a physical server, however, in reality, the machine is shared among several users.